petek222/homework4-influxdb/README.md

 Refer to the link if you get stuck: https://medium.com/@matteocontrini/how-to-setup-auth-in-mongodb-3-0-properly-86b60aeef7e8

-## Step-4 Loading the MongoDB with Lahman database
+## Step-4 Loading the influxDB with Nashville dataset

 Download the lahman database to your windows or Mac Host  from http://www.seanlahman.com/files/database/ Use the lahman_sql_2012 comma delimited version (CSV) files.